uaicompetition/uci-2022/_pages/root/results/evaluation-criteria.md

 * If the likelihood of the evaluated solver's solution is the same as the best solution available, its score will be 100.
 * If the evaluated solver returns an answer worst than the trivial solver, the score will be 0.

+(Note that, based on this method, scores for the same solver on the same problems can change as better solutions become available). <br>

 ### Ranking solvers
 The final rankings will be according to an aggregation of solver scores computed by averaging the per-instance scores across all problems tested on.